BlueMountainBlackTea/OSworks/Logical forks/README.md

 # Unraveled nested if-else
 Notice how the if else statements are not nested unlike traditional forks()?
 This has to do with how the expression is evaluated as well as the values they can have.
 But it is kind of necessary to check them all on the order given if the following variables are not initialized.
 Here we have initialed them to -1 which is not exactly a good idea.
 # mask
 Ok, So what significane does the mask have?
-Well notice that mask is 1 only when all forks() return a non-zero value. if we only needed to access the parent process then checking ht e mask is enough.COnsider **x3**
+Well notice that mask is 1 only when all forks() return a non-zero value. if we only needed to access the parent process then checking ht e mask is enough.Consider **x3**
 ```c
 pid_t a; pid_t b;
 int mask = ( a = fork()) && (b= fork());